tock/tock/doc/courses/sosp/capsule.md

 hil::uart::UART::set_client(&usart::USART0, console);
 ```

-The `static_init!` macro is simply an easy way to allocate a static
+The `static_init!` macro allocates a static variable with a call to
-variable with a call to `new`.
-The first parameter is the type, the second
+`new`.
+The first parameter is the type, the second is the expression
-is the expression to produce an instance of the type.
-This call creates
+to produce an instance of the type.
+This call creates a `Console` that
-a `Console` that uses serial port 0 (`USART0`) at 115200 bits per second.
+uses serial port 0 (`USART0`) at 115200 bits per second.

 Eventually, once all of the capsules have been created, the boot sequence
 populates a Hail structure with them: